-- In fiscal year 2021-22, the Lottery surpassed the records it set in the prior year for both sales and contribution to its beneficiary.
-The new record high sales were more than \$8.85 billion, an increase of \$435.3 million or 5.2 percent from the prior fiscal year. - Also a record, for the first time ever the Lottery has transferred more than \$2 billion in a single fiscal year to its beneficiary, California public schools.
-This marked the 22nd consecutive year the Lottery has transferred more than \$1 billion to its beneficiary, and a total contribution of more than \$41.5 billion in the 37 years since the Lottery's inception. - Scratchers[®] games accounted for most of the Lottery's sales increase.
-Scratchers sales were more than \$6.8 billion, an increase of \$420.6 million or 6.6 percent from the prior year.
-The increase was due primarily to the continued popularity of the \$10, \$20, and \$30 games, including the Set for Life: Millionaire Edition game which offers the Lottery's first \$20 million Scratchers prize. - Hot Spot[®] sales increased \$28.5 million or 7.6 percent from the prior year, continuing its recovery after declining sales during the pandemic due to the impact on social trade-style retailers where Hot Spot is frequently sold. - The Lottery paid out more than \$6.4 billion in the form of prizes and retailer compensation during the fiscal year.
-Of this, the Lottery paid \$5.8 billion in prizes to players, and \$614.7 million in commissions, cashing bonuses, and other applicable compensation to retailers.
+- In fiscal year 2022-23, the Lottery surpassed the records it set in the prior year for both sales and contribution to its beneficiary.
+The new record high sales were more than \$9.23 billion, an increase of \$386.1 million or 4.4 percent from the prior fiscal year. - For the second year in a row, the Lottery has transferred more than \$2 billion in a single fiscal year to its beneficiary, California public schools.
+This marked the 23rd consecutive year the Lottery has transferred more than \$1 billion to its beneficiary, and a total contribution of more than \$43.8 billion in the 38 years since the Lottery's inception. - Scratchers[®] games remain the biggest driver of Lottery's sales with approximately \$6.6 billion and accounted for 71.2% of the total record sales during the fiscal year.
+This is due primarily to the continued popularity of the \$10, \$20, and \$30 games, including the Set for Life: Millionaire Edition game which offers the Lottery's first \$20 million Scratchers prize. - Hot Spot[®] sales increased \$9.1 million or 2.3 percent from prior year.
+Sales of the Lottery's four daily games totaled approximately \$435 million combined, which is nearly unchanged from the prior year. - The Lottery paid out more than \$6.5 billion in the form of prizes and retailer compensation during the fiscal year.
+Of this, the Lottery paid \$5.9 billion in prizes to players, and \$633.2 million in commissions, cashing bonuses, and other applicable compensation to retailers.